 The preparation of financial statements in accordance with Ind AS requires use of judgements, estimates and assumptions for some items, which might have an effect on their recognition and measurement in the Balance Sheet and Statement of Profit and Loss.
 The actual amounts realized may differ from these estimates.
-The estimates and the underlying assumptions are reviewed on an ongoing basis.
+The estimates and the underlying assumptions are reviewed on a periodic basis.

-Estimates and underlying assumptions are reviewed on a periodic basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.